kbase/relation_engine/importers/data_sources/README.md

 ```bash
 pip install -r dev-requirement.txt
 ```

+> Tip: If you encounter an install error, you should first try updating pip:
+> `pip install --upgrade pip`

 Run the data importer.
 Each importer is an independent script, but they will probably follow a pattern similar to this example.